 Lloyd Axworthy is currently Chairperson of the World Refugee Council.
 He has held several federal Cabinet positions, including Minister of Employment and Immigration and Minister of Foreign Affairs.
 He is also a member of the Commission on Global Security, Justice and Governance, and international Co-President of the World Federalist Movement – Institute for Global Policy.

-Jocelyn Coulon is a researcher at CERIUM, University of Montreal.
-He served as Senior Policy Adviser to Canada’s Minister of Foreign Affairs, 2016-2017.
+Jocelyn Coulon is a researcher at the University of Montreal’s Research and Study Center (CERIUM).
+He was a Senior Political Advisor to the Canadian Minister of

 Monique Cuillerier is the Membership and Communications Director of the World Federalist Movement – Canada.

 Ferry de Kerckhove entered the Canadian Foreign Service in 1973.
 His postings included Iran, NATO, Moscow, High Commissioner to Pakistan and Ambassador to Indonesia and Egypt.
 He retired from the Foreign Service in 2011.
 He is a Senior Fellow at the Graduate School of Public and International Affairs at the University of Ottawa where he teaches.
 He lectures as well at York University’s Glendon College.
 He is a Senior Fellow of the Canadian Global Affairs Institute.
 He is President of Golden Advice Inc.

 Walter Dorn is an “operational professor” who seeks to serve the United Nations when he is not teaching military officers at the Canadian Forces College and the Royal Military College.
 He tries to follow his personal ideal of “country before self and humanity

 before country.”
 He serves as President of the World Federalist Movement – Canada.
 He tracks Canadian government action on UN peacekeeping monthly at http://www.walterdorn.net/256.